NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/KeyboardChip.md

 ## Event - `KeyboardChipEvent`
 The event emitted as part of the [CPU](./CPU.md) event system.

-Sent when a key is pressed or unpressed.
+Sent when a key is pressed or released.

 ### ButtonDown `boolean`
 True when a button is down
 ### ButtonUp `boolean`
 True when a button gets releaed
 ### InputName `InputName`
-Name of the key being pressed/unpressed
+Name of the key being pressed/released

 ## Input Names **[Read only]**
 Input names can be accessed by `KeyboardChip.`nameOfInput, and are listed below.